OkayHughes/open-lab-notebook/src/posts/DA_HOMME/code_modificatiosn.md

 So `dp3d` is calculated at initialization, but grepping for `dp3d` shows that the only assignments to dp3d are through time stepping.
-Therefore, test initialization will need to be modified to calculate `dp3d` pseudodensity.
-But once
+Therefore, test initialization will need to be modified to calculate `dp3d` with the correct pseudodensity.
+However, so long as our updates to the CAAR routines are internally consistent, we needn't change how `dp3d` is used after it is initialized.